eddyluursema/modeltrain/ArduinoCourse/ArduinoCoursePart2/README.md

 ## 13_FadingWithoutDelay4LEDs

-Now we extend as previously done the exampel over 4 LEDs.
+Now we extend as previously done the example over 4 LEDs.

 **SignalControl.ino**